Kingxukai/linux/Documentation/scsi/libsas.rst

 SAS LLDDs.
 It sits between SCSI Core and SAS LLDDs.
-The layout is as follows: while SCSI Core is concerned with SAM/SPC issues, and a SAS LLDD+sequencer is concerned with phy/OOB/link management, the SAS layer is concerned with:
+The layout is as follows: while SCSI Core is concerned with SAM/SPC issues, and a SAS LLDD+sequencer is concerned with phy/OOB/link management, the woke SAS layer is concerned with:

       * SAS Phy/Port/HA event management (LLDD generates, SAS Layer processes),